sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

       destination, rename the existing file at the destination.

 :Description:
-    Rule used to decide how a transfer handles the overwriting of an existing file at the destination.
+    The rule used to decide how a transfer handles the overwriting of an existing file at the destination.

-    When the file is transferred with `temporary-suffix`, it will check for the existence of the final file name on destination, not the file name with the temporary suffix.
+    When the file is transferred with `temporary-suffix`, it will check for the existence of the final file name on the destination, not the file name with the temporary suffix.

     When set to `overwrite` it will emit an event when the destination file is overwritten.

-    When set to `skip` it will not transfer the source file and source file is not removed from the source directory.
+    When set to `skip` it will not transfer the source file and the source file is not removed from the source directory.
     An event is emitted to inform that the file was skipped.

     ..  note::